-The patient care specialist (radiation therapist or nurse) will discuss Head and neck: Mouth care and general nutrition and give you a separate information sheet.
-A dietitian appointment will also be arranged if you have not already been referred and a malnutrition screening assessment will be completed A specialist lymphedema physiotherapist referral and/or speech and language therapist referral will also be made as needed.
+An ARO nurse or educator will discuss Head and neck: Mouth care and general nutrition and give you a separate information sheet.
+A malnutrition screening assessment will be completed and a dietitian appointment will also be arranged if you have not already been referred.
+A speech and language therapy referral will also be made.